-Images printed by this process are the result of ink being forced out of the incised lines in a zinc or copper plate using a heavy press.
+Images printed by the intaglio process are the result of ink being forced out of incised lines or grooves in a usually metal plate, using a heavy press.
 This results in slightly raised ink on the paper and a characteristic plate mark showing the edges of the plate.
 This process includes both etching and engraving.
 Capable of extremely fine detail – commercial applications include banknotes, circuit boards (the etching process in conjunction with screenprinting) and high-end magazines (photogravure)

 The image is printed from the raised areas with non printed areas cut away – woodcut, wood engraving, linocut, letterpress and even the humble fingerprint, hand print, and potato print.
 Commercial applications include text heavy publications: books and newspapers (although this has changed drastically in the last 40 years as far as newspapers are concerned)